juanjaragavi/budgetbee/src/content/blog/understanding-your-paycheck-taxes-deductions-and-net-pay-explained.md

 Beyond taxes, there are other amounts that might be deducted from your paycheck.
 Some are mandatory, while others are voluntary based on benefits you've elected.

 * **Health Insurance Premiums:** If your employer offers health insurance and you enroll, your share of the premium is typically deducted from your paycheck.
 * **Retirement Contributions:** If you contribute to a retirement account like a 401(k) through your employer, your contributions are deducted.
 These contributions are often pre-tax, meaning they reduce your taxable income.
-Saving for retirement early is a smart financial move; learn more about different [saving methods](https://us.topfinanzas.com/personal-finance/saving-methods/).
+Saving for retirement early is a smart financial move; learn more about [choosing the right retirement account](/blog/roth-ira-vs-traditional-ira-choosing-the-right-retirement-account-for-you).
 * **Other Insurance Premiums:** Deductions might also include premiums for dental, vision, life, or disability insurance if you've opted for these benefits.
 * **Wage Garnishments:** In some cases, money may be legally withheld from your paycheck due to court orders, such as for child support or unpaid taxes.
 * **Other Voluntary Deductions:** This could include deductions for things like a Flexible Spending Account (FSA), Health Savings Account (HSA), or contributions to other employer-sponsored programs.